-21⁄2 hours lecture
+21/2 hours lecture

-Prerequisite: Must have successfully completed a POST Certified Basic Police Academy, and/or is a subject matter expert on a topic that is taught in the Basic Course Note: Pass/No Pass grading only; may be taken 4 times
+Prerequisite: Must have successfully completed a POST Certified Basic Police Academy, and/or is a subject matter expert on a topic that is taught in the Basic Course Note: Pass/No Pass grading only

 A POST-approved course that is designed to develop competency in the following areas: role and responsibility of the basic course instructor, adult learning principles, lesson planning, presentation skills, facilitation skills, learning resources and evaluation methods.
 This program consists of 40 hours of instruction and competency demonstration.